-Why is Marmalead the Etsy SEO tool you should be using over the other options out there?
+Why is Marmalead the only Etsy SEO tool you should be using over the other options out there?
 How is Marmalead different or, for that matter, better?
 Stick around while we compare ourselves to the rest!

 A little comparison